 Other sleep centers require patients to visit a dentist not associated with the clinic.
 Although most insurance companies will cover the cost of oral appliances, patients at most other sleep clinics must pay the entire cost of the oral appliance up front, then wait for insurance reimbursement.

 At Comprehensive Sleep Care Center, we will bill your insurance directly for the oral appliance.
-We also provide a discounted rate and flexible payment plan option through Care Credit for those without health insurance.
+We also offer a no-interest flexible payment plan option for those without health insurance.

 A visit with our in center dentist today can mean a future of healthier, quieter sleep

 Some patients with mild to moderate sleep apnea benefit from wearing an oral appliance while they sleep.
 An oral appliance is just an acrylic device that fits over upper and lower teeth, almost like a set of retainers.
 Sleep apnea oral appliances have been in use for over fifteen years, and have been well received by our patients.
 At Comprehensive Sleep Care Center, we are unique, in that we are the only sleep health center in the DC metro area with a team of dentists on our staff to make it a fast, easy, and cost-effective process for an oral appliance.